SMU Cox Online MBA Student, Bobby Panchisin

 What brought you to the SMU Cox Online MBA program?

 - After I served, I went to work and eventually found my way to Gartner.
 Getting my MBA was always something on my mind.
 Part of me was torn between ‘Hey, do I, when I get out of the service, do I go full time into an MBA program?
 Do I go to work?
 Do I go to work and do an MBA at night?’
 Being 28 years old, I figured I needed some more work experience.
 After a few months at Gartner, I found myself sitting there, listening to these very impressive people talk about long-term strategies and how they’re optimizing, transforming, and growing their business, it became apparent to me that I needed to do some professional development outside my work to enhance my abilities.
 Being in Dallas, everyone knows SMU.
 The brand is so strong in the city.
 SMU Cox is known as a top institution for Veterans pursuing an MBA.
-It has a reputation for developing data-driven leaders and that matched what I was looking for: I wanted a school that had a strong network in the region in the state.
+It has a reputation for developing data-driven leaders and that matched what I was looking for: I wanted a school that had a strong network in the region and in the state.
 And really, that was what stuck out to me the most, you know: they are leaders in the city of Dallas looking to make it a better place.
 And it all just kind of fit for me.

 What have the highlights of the SMU Cox Online MBA program been so far?